Kurt Sauer: Playing career

 In preparation for the 2009–10 season, Sauer was initially injured in a September pre-season game against the Anaheim Ducks.
 In receiving an innocuous hit into the boards, Sauer's head whip-lashed and resulted in nerve damage through the neck and head which blurred his eyesight.
 Sauer continued to practice and played in the season opener against the Los Angeles Kings on October 2, 2009, but was still affected by his eyesight.
 Scratched for conditioning, Sauer suffered the symptoms of post-concussion syndrome.
-He continued to rehabilitate but by the All-Star break in February he was ruled out for the season after still suffering major symptoms and swelling.
+He continued to rehabilitate, but by the All-Star Game break, in February he was ruled out for the season after still suffering major symptoms and swelling.

 Despite intensive therapy programs and numerous specialist visits, Sauer was unable to gain a clear diagnosis and remained sidelined with concussion symptoms for the remaining three years of his contract with the Coyotes.
-Although unlikely to ever resume his professional career, he was still hopeful of a return, and has made slow progress through sensory rehabilitation to restore brain balance.
+Although unlikely to ever resume his professional career, he was still hopeful of a return and made slow progress through sensory rehabilitation to restore brain balance.